KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 ### Common Porting Changes

-Porting the dEQP framework reqires implementation of either `glu::Platform` or, on platforms supporting EGL, the `tcu::EglPlatform` interface.
+Porting the dEQP framework requires implementation of either `glu::Platform` or, on platforms supporting EGL, the `tcu::EglPlatform` interface.
 The porting layer API is described in detail in following files: